MAmmoTH-VL/MAmmoTH-VL/eval/README.md

-## Evaluation on PangeaBench
+## Evaluation

-To run the evaluation on PangeaBench, use the following command:
+To run the evaluation, use the following command:

 ```bash
 export HF_HOME=xxx